kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 CALL clear_attached_db_cache() RETURN *;
 ```

+Note: this call function will clear cache of all attached databases.

 ## `USE` statement

 The `USE` statement for attached databases sets a default database name to use for future operations.